Ajay Barsatilal Shahu

 When Diet Alone May Not Be Enough

-Why Early Testing Helps Prevent High Medical Costs
+Why Early Testing Helps Reduce Vitamin Deficiency Treatment Costs in India

-Early testing for vitamin deficiencies in India plays a critical role in preventing both serious health complications and avoidable medical expenses.
-Because vitamin deficiency symptoms often develop gradually and mimic common issues like fatigue or body aches, many people delay diagnosis until the condition worsens.
+Early testing for vitamin deficiencies in India plays a critical role in preventing both serious health complications and rising medical costs.
+Because vitamin deficiency symptoms develop gradually and are often ignored, delayed diagnosis frequently leads to more intensive and expensive treatment.

 How Delayed Diagnosis Increases Treatment Costs